 It is up to you and your budget whether to hire someone to build your website or opt for an online platform.
 On the other hand, modern software has proved to be a more cost-effective and simple solution.
 You will spend less time on creating a site from scratch as well as get involved in the process yourself.
 It is obviously a better option for basic websites and small eCommerce projects.
 Have a look at all benefits that let modern platforms oppose web development teams.

 |Price:||about $2,000 for a basic site + annual domain and hosting costs ($50-$70)||About $100 annually including domain and hosting|

 |Skills:||No technical skills required (only for further maintenance and management)||No technical skills required.
 Intuitive drag-and-drop editor.|

 |Design:||Custom website design||Free mobile-optimized templates for different website categories|

 |Flexibility:||Additional functionality for the extra price||Free apps, widgets, and third-party integration|

 |Extra Costs:||You will need to find a place to host your website||Domain and hosting included in the plan|

 |Complexity:||Website of any complexity||Good for basic websites as well as sites for small business, eCommerce, company’s websites, etc.|

+Website builders are cheaper and easier to use.
+They are faster to come up with the ready-to-go project.
 However, the lack of technical skills and experience can be a stumbling block on the way to building a more complex project.
 You may need some proven experts in the web-building field.
 This is where you might find our guide helpful.